snackCake/docs/Appendix/Production-Considerations.md

 Broadleaf Commerce predefines several cache regions that can be tweaked by each implementation for peak performance.
 Most of the settings are in regard to time-to-live, and the like.
 These settings define how long Hibernate will keep the information in memory before considering it "stale" and refreshing the data from the database.
 If you have relaxed real-time data requirements, then tweaking the timeout settings in your own cache override configuration xml is probably enough.
-See [[Persistence-Configuration]], as well as the cache configuration in the demo application [[Getting-Started]], for more info about ehcache configuration.
+See [[Database Configuration]], as well as the cache configuration in the demo application [[Getting Started]], for more info about ehcache configuration.

 For implementations that have realtime data changes requirements to all nodes in the production cluster (e.g. a change made in the admin is immediately visible in all cluster nodes), a more exotic setup is called for.
 We have some upcoming